 Our first glimpse of Petra came on a Monday night.
 We had been traveling the King’s Highway through the day and arrived at Wadi Musa in the early evening.
 We were tired after a long day on the road, but when we found out that Petra by Night was taking place that evening, we fed the kids some sandwiches at the hotel and made our way down to the Petra visitors center while our awesome guide Qais Bader of Jordan Select Tours helpfully picked up our tickets.

 Candles tucked into paper bags lined the route towards the siq, offering the only light along the way apart from the spectacular canopy of stars.
 The route towards the Treasury during Petra by Night is peaceful, giving a chance for thought and contemplation.
 This was only slightly marred by the two-year-old boy in my backpack.
 He enjoyed sticking his fingers in my ears and blowing raspberries on his arm.

 Halfway down the path, we reached the siq, a lighting shaped canyon that leads to the Treasury.
 The darkness hid the beautiful features of the canyon, but the soft candlelight cast an intimate ambiance to the journey, leaving even our children to peer in wonder into the many dark crevasses that lined the path.

 As we reached the end of the siq C called out “whooooaaaah!” as the walls of the canyon opened up to a view of over 1,500 candles lighting the walls of the Treasury.
 We were ushered in by the Bedouin organizers and found our seats amongst the crowd of about 100 visitors.

-When the music finished we took a few moments to capture some photos before heading back up the siq for the two kilometre walk to the visitors centre.
+When the music finished we took a few moments to capture some photos before heading back up the siq for the two-kilometer walk to the visitors center.
 To thank the little ones for their incredible patience and resilience, we made sure to stop at the small shop at the start of the siq for a celebratory ice cream cone.